1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is a colonoscopy painful?

-No. Most patients are sedated and feel nothing during the exam.
+No. Most of the patients are sedated and they do not feel anything when exam is made.

-Follow your doctor's bowel-prep instructions: drink only clear liquids and complete the prep regimen the day before.
+Take your bowel-prep drugs: only take liquids, and take course of prep the day before.

 Related Blogs